How to calculate your electricity bill

 It will take a lot of number crunching to do this with all the appliances, electronics, and lights in your home, so if you’re looking for an easier way, turn to technology.

-Tech tools and kWh calculators to estimate your electricity bill
+Tech tools for energy monitoring and kWh calculators to estimate your electricity bill

 Even if you know how to calculate your electric bill with just a pen and paper, you can learn much more about your energy consumption with a technological upgrade.